I am an economist working on questions related to housing markets, urban economics and economic geography.

 This paper studies the effects of housing allowances on rents.
 Our research design is based on a reform that made the allowance more generous for small housing units as a quasi-experimental setting.
 We find that large increases in housing allowances for small housing units have little or no effect on their rents relative to larger units.
 Thus, the incidence of the reform is largely on allowance recipients and not on their landlords.
 Consistent with very moderate rent effects, we do not find evidence of recipient households responding to the increased incentive to choose small units.
 A possible explanation is that optimization frictions and short expected allowance spell duration limited demand responses to the reform.

-Housing Search And Liquidity in the Cross-Section of Market Segments Draft available upon request
+Housing Search And Liquidity in Spatial Equilibrium Draft available upon request

 coauthored with Thierry Magnac